-The panhead, depending on the time, can be smooth as butter or jerky as a jammed doorknob.
-The feet on the tripod is pretty stable.
+The Panhead, depending on the time, can be smooth as butter or jerky as a jammed doorknob.
+The feet on the tripod are pretty stable.
 Lastly, the tripod comes with a decent carrying case.
 Ultimately, it’s a great tripod for your spotting scope.
 I found this spotting scope to be the best spotting scope tripod for birding.

 The Vanguard VS-82 Table-Top tripod is my choice for the best tabletop tripod for spotting scope activities.
 The tripod weighs less than a pound.
 It’s small enough to fit your pocket.
 It measures at 9.8″ inches when fully extended.

 Even though the tripod is small, it’s sturdy and secure.
 In addition, the non-slip feet further its security and stability.
 You’ll never have an issue with the tripod woggling during use.

 The 2-way pan head rotates 360 degrees.
 Vanguard VS-82 Table-Top Tripod is the most reliable, stable, and lightweight spotting scope tripod on the market right now